7th Armored Division Document Repository

 I began this work in 1994 but have had to drop most or all of it for many years, due to severe health limitations.
 While my health has improved sufficiently to at least resume a cautious attempt to finally do the research and the writing, this is an immense project.
 38 AIB was badly mauled several times during World War II, often losing the officers who knew the most about the events.
 Thus there are very significant battles for which only very sketchy accounts have existed in prior histories.
 It has cost me many MANY thousands of dollars and many MANY thousands of hours to try to find the shattered and scattered fragments of what happened in these battles and piece them back together into the accurate story of what happened -- and not settle for sketchy speculations about events that took place and are forever fixed in history, with very real implications for the men who were involved and for their families for the rest of time after those events.
 We owe it to them to understand the story as accurately as it can now be known, and that is what I am determined to do.

-As of May 11, 2009, I have added many images to a directory that has thus far been non-public.
+As of May 11, 2009, I added many images to a directory that has thus far been non-public.
 As of May 11, 2009, that directory is now public.
 Click here to see the folder of the images that have thus far been uploaded for you to download.
 You will have to navigate to the image file and then right click on it to download it or left click to open and view it (if you have a viewer - files are PDF, TIF, JPG).

 You can find the latest status on the writing of that history by clicking here.
 For the latest status on my health and my ability to respond to e-mails, follow the "What's New" link at the top of this page.
 For information about contacting me, click here.